ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 by {{!RFC7405}} along with the "#rule" extension defined in {{Section 5.6.1 of HTTP}}.

-The term Origin is to be interpreted as described in Section 7 of {{!RFC6454}}.
+The term Origin is to be interpreted as described in Section 7 of {{WEB-ORIGIN}}.

 This document uses the following terminology from {{Section 3 of !STRUCTURED-FIELDS=RFC8941}}
-to specify syntax and parsing: List, Item, String and Integer together with the concept of bare item.
+to specify syntax and parsing: List, Item and Integer together with the concept of bare item.

-The fields defined in this document are collectively named RateLimit fields.
+The fields defined in this document are collectively named "RateLimit fields".

 # Expressing rate-limit policies